The Twelvefold way, the non-intersecting circles problem, and partitions of multisets: Abstract

 \section{Abstract}

-Let $n$ be a non-negative integer and $A=\{a_1,\ldots,a_k\}$ be a multi-set with $k$ not necessarily distinct members, where $a_1\leqslant\ldots\leqslant a_k$.
-We denote by $\Delta(n,A)$ the number of ways to partition $n$ as the form $a_1x_1+\ldots+a_kx_k$, where $x_i$'s are distinct positive integers and $x_i< x_{i+1}$ whenever $a_i=a_{i+1}$.
-We give a recursive formula for $\Delta(n,A)$ and some explicit formulas for some special cases.
-Using this notion we solve the non-intersecting circles problem which asks to evaluate the number of ways to draw $n$ non-intersecting circles in a plane regardless to their sizes.
-The latter also enumerates the number of unlabelled rooted tree with $n+1$ vertices.
+Let $n$ be a non-negative integer and $\mathbb{A}=\{a_1,\ldots,a_k\}$ be a multiset with $k$ positive integers such that $a_1\leqslant\cdots\leqslant a_k$.
+In this paper, we give a recursive formula for partitions and distinct partitions of positive integer $n$ with respect to a multiset $\mathbb{A}$.
+We also consider the extension of the \textit{Twelvefold Way}.
+By using this notion, we solve the non-intersecting circles problem which asks to evaluate the number of ways to draw $n$ non-intersecting circles in the plane regardless of their sizes.
+The latter also enumerates the number of unlabeled rooted tree with $n+1$ vertices.